 Our Story

 In 1871, the Orient Literary Society was formed.
 The group had two missions: to provide entertainment for the community and to erect a town hall.
 To raise funds, they organized lectures and concerts and also formed a stock company.
 Poquatuck Hall was built in five months for $2,900 and opened in September 1874 at the corner of Village Lane and Skipper’s Lane.
 The building is 56 feet long by 30 feet wide and 19 feet from floor to ceiling.
 It was planned and built by James H. Young, who also built the bridge connecting Orient and East Marion.
 In 1962, a non-profit organization was formed to operate and manage the building for the benefit of the community.
-Today, Oysterponds Community Activities, Inc. (OCA) is the custodian of Poquatuck Hall and many of the Orient Village memorials and monuments.
+Today, Poquatuck Hall, Inc. is the custodian of Poquatuck Hall and many of the Orient Village memorials and monuments.

-Our 2021 tax forms and filings are available for review by written request.
+Our 2023 tax forms and filings are available for review by written request.